QuitarHero/Heros-Marker-Pack/README.md

 - **Soulless Horror:**
   - *Markers* to help orient players and where to bring her.
 - **Statue of Darkness:**
+  - *Markers* for Broken King to orient players for greens.
   - *Markers* for Light Orb spawns.
 - **Dhuum:**
   - *Markers* for each of the Reapers.
   - *A Timer* (optional) for Dhuum's greens, Soul Split, and Dips.
-  - *Markers* creating a border of death for players performing the Greens mechanic.
+  - *A Trail* creating a border of death for players performing the Greens mechanic.
 - **General:**
   - *Markers* for various chests in Hall of Chains.
 ### Mythwright Gambit: